DesireeMcElroy/life-expectancy-project/README.md

 1. Does the year of the country's data have any correlation to life expectancy?
 2. Do vaccination rates (hep_b, measles) have a positive correlation to life expectancy?
 3. Are there possible clusters among the independent variables?
+4. Will robust scaling work better considering the dataframes outliers?

 -------

 I will verify my hypotheses using statistical testing and data visualizations.
 By the end of exploration, I will have identified which features are the best for my model.

-During the modeling phase I will establish a baseline model and then use my selected features to generate multiple competitive regression models.
-I will evaluate each model using the highest driving features of life expectency and compare each model's performance to the baseline.
-Once I have selected the best model, I will subject it to the test unseen data sample and evaluate the results.
+During the modeling phase I will establish a baseline model based off the distribution of life expectancy and then use my selected features to generate multiple competitive regression models.
+I will evaluate each model using the highest driving features of life expectancy and compare each model's performance to the baseline.
+Once I have selected the best model, I will subject it to the unseen test data sample and evaluate the results.

 ## Data Dictionary